TiMoTeng/CMPG_323_Homeworks/README.md

 ## <heading 3 - Homework> Homework_1
 Making making changes to the git commit ReadME file and pushing it to the gitHub remote repository.

+## <heading 1 - Development> Development
+Changing the Heading of the first headline to "Development" on the ReadME file, and commiting it and pushing it to the gitHub remote repository from the local repository.